xen-project/xen/SUPPORT.md

 The machine-readable fragments are markdown literals containing RFC-822-like (deb822-like) data.

+In each case, descriptions which expand on the name of a feature as provided in the section heading, precede the Status indications.
+Any paragraphs which follow the Status indication are caveats or qualifications of the information provided in Status fields.

 ## Keys found in the Feature Support subsections

 ### Status